 11/18 Important Update

-We have been working closely with our partner bank in the US and Helcim is now able to offer our honest and affordable payment processing to retailers in the Cannabis Sector.
-US-based businesses who sell CBD products and Canadian based businesses that sell THC, CBD, and cannabis products can now take credit and debit cards and benefit from Helcim’s low processing rates and cost+ pricing, our all-in-one platform, and the fact that we have no contracts and no cancellation fees.
+We have been working closely with our partner bank in the US and Helcim is now able to offer our honest and affordable payment processing to Canadian retailers in the Cannabis Sector.
+Canadian businesses that sell THC, CBD, and cannabis products can now take credit and debit cards and benefit from Helcim’s low processing rates and cost+ pricing, our all-in-one platform, and the fact that we have no contracts and no cancellation fees.

 Canada is getting ready to bring an industry into the mainstream with the introduction of The Cannabis Act, or Bill C-45, which would provide legal access to cannabis while controlling its production, distribution, and sale.